Executive Director, Whai Rawa

 In 2015 David graduated from Massey University with a Master of Business Administration (MBA) and is currently a PhD. student at the University of Canterbury.

 Kaiwhiri (Programme Advisor), Whai Rawa

-Kate has recently returned to Ōtautahi from the UK where she held the position of Executive Assistant to two Senior Directors at one of Scotland’s leading Universities.
-Prior to moving to the UK, Kate was a key member of Ngāi Tahu Holdings Corporation where she supported the Chief Financial Officer, Chief Investment Officer and Senior Management team for four years.
+Kate returned to Ōtautahi in 2015 from the UK where she held the position of Executive Assistant to two Senior Directors at one of Scotland’s leading Universities.
+Prior to moving to the UK, Kate was a key member of Ngāi Tahu Holdings Corporation where she supported the Executive team for four years.

 Kate is Aoraki Bound alumni and is studying towards a Master of Business Administration (MBA) at the University of Canterbury.

 Kaiwhiri (Operations Advisor), Whai Rawa